observablehq/framework/examples/data-loaders/docs/python.md

 The data loader below (`penguin-logistic.csv.py`) reads in the penguins data from a local file, performs [logistic regression](https://en.wikipedia.org/wiki/Logistic_regression), then outputs a single CSV with penguin species classifications.

-Create a file in your project source root, with the .csv.py double extension (for example, `docs/my-data.csv.py`), then paste the Python code below to get started.
+Create a file in your project source root with the .csv.py double extension (for example, `docs/data/my-data.csv.py`), then paste the Python code below to get started.

 <!-- TODO update with setup information, see: https://github.com/observablehq/framework/tree/main/examples/penguin-classification#reuse-this-example>-->